Interactive Tool: Do Your BMI and Waist Size Increase Your Health Risks?

-This interactive tool estimates your risk of weight-related diseases by using your body mass index (BMI) along with your waist measurement and other factors.
-The higher the BMI, the greater the risk of some diseases, including high blood pressure, coronary artery disease, stroke, osteoarthritis, some cancers, and type 2 diabetes.
+This tool estimates your risk for getting weight-related diseases.
+It uses your body mass index (BMI) along with your waist measurement and other factors.
+The higher the BMI, the greater the risk of some diseases, such as high blood pressure, coronary artery disease, stroke, osteoarthritis, some cancers, and type 2 diabetes.

 What does your score mean?

-Healthy weight and waist size: Your weight and waist size do not put you at risk for serious health problems.
+Your score can help you see if your weight and waist size are putting you at risk for serious health problems.

 If you are concerned about your score, talk with your doctor.
 Together you can explore how to start taking steps toward lowering your risk.